Brighton Gin is proudly vegan (and gluten-free)

 Nice to know.
 But is Brighton Gin gluten free?

 Yes it is.
 The distillation process for making gin removes the gluten protein from the grains we use so the final product is free of gluten.
-But because gluten-based ingredients have been used in making gin, we’re not allowed to label it officially as gluten-free.
+Some gins also contain nut products but Brighton Gin is nut-free.